-Dagmar Jaeger is a Lecturer in German.
-She has taught German from introductory to advanced levels as well as courses in German literature, culture, and poetry.
-She developed and leads 21G.409 Visual Arts, Media, Creative Expression as well as the online intermediate German conversation class 21G.S07 funded by the MIT Alumni Class Funds.
+Dagmar Jaeger is Senior Lecturer in German Studies.
+She teaches German language and culture from introductory to advanced levels as well as classes in German literature and poetry.
+Her latest class design is a synchronous online German conversation class, funded by the MIT Alumni Class Funds.

-Jaeger’s fields of interest include the development and implementation of technology in the language classroom, creative writing in foreign language pedagogy, German theater and drama, and representation of memory in literature and art.
+Dagmar Jaeger’s research include the implementation of instructional technology in the language classroom, creative writing and language learning, German theater and drama, and the representation of memory in literature and art.

 PhD University of Massachusetts Amherst